alexander-storozhenko/fast-rails/README.md

 YOUR_RUBY_VERSION - desired ruby version (do not forget that ruby version must be equal with project ruby version)

 this script will install  nessary libraries
  - nodejs
  - postgresql
  - nginx
- - rbenv
  - ruby-build
  - rbenv
  - bundler

+and dependencies

 ## Configure postgresql
 open config file